mapswipe/python-mapswipe-workers/docs/setup.md

 In the `postgres` directory is an `initdb.sql` file for initializing a Postgres database.

 When running Postgres using the provided Dockerfile it will setup a Postgres database during the build.
-Then a Postgres user, password and database name has to be defined in an environment file (`.env`) in the same directory as the `docker-compose.yaml` file (root):
+A Postgres user, password and database name has to be defined in an environment file (`.env`) in the same directory as the `docker-compose.yaml` file (root).
+E.g:

 ```env
 POSTGRES_USER=mapswipe
 POSTGRES_PASSWORD=mapswipe
 POSTGRES_DB=mapswipe
 ```

-Set custom user and password.

 To run the Postgres Docker container: